PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 ### Install and Remove Predictive IntelliSense

-Predictive IntelliSense is a part of the PSReadLine module.
-Updating or installing the current beta release from PSGallery will provide the Predictive IntelliSense feature.
+Predictive IntelliSense is implemented in both the PowerShell engine and presented through the PSReadLine module.
+To receive the benefits of Predictive IntelliSense based on your PowerShell version, download and install the PSReadLine module from PSGallery

 The current release is PSReadLine 2.1.0 Beta 2: